+Applicants must provide all the information requested below in their Site Control demonstration and plan and fill out Attachment E. (Interconnection & Site Control).
 Applicants must demonstrate that they have site control for the proposed Project Footprint, including any additional land rights (including easements) that are necessary for the development, construction, and operation of the Project for the proposed ESCC Price Schedule Term offered to the Commission.